Herod the Great (play)

-The pageant of Magnus Herodes (Herod the Great) is the sixteenth of the pageants of the Towneley Cycle of medieval mystery plays.
+The pageant of Magnus Herodes (Herod the Great) is the sixteenth of the pageants of the Wakefield/Towneley Cycle of medieval mystery plays.
 It occupies folios 55-60 of the unique manuscript of the cycle, Huntington MS HM 1.
-It is composed in the distinctive stanza-style rhyming ABABABABCDDDC associated by scholars with a putative poet known as the 'Wakefield Master'.
-In the assessment of A. C. Cawley, 'the Wakefield playwright's skill in characterisation is nowhere better shown than in this pageant'.
+It is composed in the distinctive stanza-style rhyming associated by scholars with a putative poet known as the 'Wakefield Master'.
+In the assessment of Arthur Clare Cawley, 'the Wakefield playwright's skill in characterisation is nowhere better shown than in this pageant'.
 Like other tyrant characters in medieval drama, the protagonist of Herod the Great fictionalises the audience as his own subjects, and this pageant 'presents one of the most extended displays of this figure's interactive antics'.

 Summary

 Herod the Great follows pageants depicting the visit of the Magi to the baby Jesus and the subsequent flight into Egypt of Mary, Joseph, and Jesus to avoid murder by King Herod the Great, who fears the prophecy that Jesus will become the King of the Jews.
-The play concerns the massacre of the innocents.
+The play concerns the Massacre of the Innocents.
 After it comes the Purification of Mary, whose account of the presentation of Jesus at the Temple presents a scene of calm and joy in counterpoint to the action of Herod the Great.

 Line numbering varies depending on whether editors edit the stanzas of the play as beginning with four long lines (giving a total stanza length of nine lines) or eight short lines (giving a total stanza length of thirteen lines).